PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 API, or TensorFlow behavior.
 Keep all targets unconsumed, validate sequentially, commit, and push only; do not create, reopen, or update a pull request.

+## Late Conv1D/decoder terminal direct results implementation checkpoint

+The three adjacent raw calls now retain their unchanged dictionaries as `_late_conv1d_batchmatmul_stats`, `_late_decoder_deconv_stats`, and `_late_terminal_squeeze_mean_stats`.
+All targets remain unconsumed and observation-only.
+The calls remain adjacent between the retained Conv1D tencoder result and retained very-late pad-layout result.

+No matching or indexed application logic, GraphIndex or LayoutState handling, positive-only unused-tensor pruning or layout synchronization, result schema, wrapper forwarding, direct arguments, adjacency, dependency, public API, or TensorFlow behavior changed.
+No pre-existing test required adjustment and no intermediate test failure occurred.

+Implementation validation completed sequentially under `uv`:

+- dedicated family result contract: `3 passed in 0.59s`
+- all three indexed owners, architecture, pass-efficiency, retained tencoder and pad-layout boundaries: `447 passed in 18.88s`
+- 109 branch-changed test files: `1675 passed in 32.85s`
+- targeted Ruff, Python bytecode compilation, and whitespace validation: passed

+These checks do not claim a new model-corpus run.
+At resume, inventory the next raw result boundary before modifying production code.
+Commit and push only; do not create, reopen, or update a pull request.